univerge site banner

 The 263rd article of Criminal Procedure Code states regarding the request for prestige restoration that; (The convict and his/her heirs may seek prestige restoration of the court, which ruled against him/her according to ordinances of the law).
 The Criminal Procedure code points to two issues; firstly, it talks about the individuals that can seek for prestige restoration, and secondly it indicates the organ or court that person can claim for his right.

-a) Request for prestige restoration by convict and his/her heirs.
+• Request for prestige restoration by convict and his/her heirs.

-b) Request for prestige restoration is sought of the court, which issued verdict or order against the convict.
+• Request for prestige restoration is sought of the court, which issued verdict or order against the convict.

-c) Restoration of prestige is carried out in line with the ordinances of the Criminal Procedure Code.
+• Restoration of prestige is carried out in line with the ordinances of the Criminal Procedure Code.
 (8: 263rd article).

 In addition to this, the article 264th of the Code states that the request for prestige restoration is carried out within taking into account the type of crime and following conditions.

-1) In felony, it occurs after the execution of the sentence (Punishment), or the finishing of (6) years from the date of amnesty.
+1. In felony, it occurs after the execution of the sentence (Punishment), or the finishing of (6) years from the date of amnesty.

-2) In misdemeanor, it occurs after the expiration of sentence (Punishment) execution, or the ex-piration of (3) years from the date of amnesty.
+2. In misdemeanor, it occurs after the expiration of sentence (Punishment) execution, or the expiration of (3) years from the date of amnesty.

-3) For repetitive criminals, the request for prestige restoration occurs after expiration the periods twice set in (1) and (2) paragraphs.
+3. For repetitive criminals, the request for prestige restoration occurs after expiration the periods twice set in (1) and (2) paragraphs.

 It is worth noting and required for the restoration of prestige that certain duration of time should be passed of the time of committing the crime and from the imprisonment of the convict.
 As we mentioned earlier the period is differing due to the nature the crime.
-In felony the expiration of (6) year, and in misdemeanor the expiration of (3) year is compul-sory for asking prestige restoration.
-Considering various time periods for prestige restoration is due to the severity of crime and the main purpose of this is to eliminate the criminal signs and effects from the society, and to avoid the recurrence of criminal act by generating fear of committing a crime in per-petrators (Sawlani & Ismail, 1392).
+In felony the expiration of (6) year, and in misdemeanor the expiration of (3) year is compulsory for asking prestige restoration.
+Considering various time periods for prestige restoration is due to the severity of crime and the main purpose of this is to eliminate the criminal signs and effects from the society, and to avoid the recurrence of criminal act by generating fear of committing a crime in perpetrators (Sawlani & Ismail, 1392).

 The prestige restoration period for conditional released person

 If the convict is a conditional released person, the time lapse for prestige restoration is calculated from the finalized date of conditional release order.
-The person who enjoys the benefit of conditional release can also be benefitted from the concession of pre-stige restoration.
-However, the time calculation for prestige restoration in conditional release is dis-cussable, and in status of conditional release the time lapse is calculating from date that order was fina-lized.
+The person who enjoys the benefit of conditional release can also be benefitted from the concession of pre-stereotyping restoration.
+However, the time calculation for prestige restoration in conditional release is debatable, and in status of conditional release the time lapse is calculating from date that order was finalized.
 A like felony and misdemeanor crimes that prestige restoration period was considered from the implementation of the punishment; in conditional release, the time calculating is starts from the finality of release order (Jawanmard & Behroz, 1393).

 Prestige Restoration in term of multiple criminal verdicts